 The current maps for each year group can be viewed below.
 Whilst these are planned ahead for the whole year, teacher may sometimes make changes mid-year in order to best meet the needs of the class they are teaching.

 The following school-written maps show how skills and knowledge will be progressed and developed over time in a range of National Curriculum Subjects.
+These progression documents match the National Curriculum and in some cases have been written alongside a bought in scheme of work for a particular subject, such as the Kapow scheme of work for Music.

 For more information about the curriculum and how it is taught, please contact Mr Hutchings (headteacher) via the details found in the Contact Us section.